overture-stack/website/markdown/documentation/ego/user-guide/admin-ui/index.md

 ![No Primary Email](../../assets/no-email.png)

 If your identity provider allows adjusting this setting, you should make your email accessible.
-Refer to the <a href="../../../../installation/configuration/prereq/emails" target="_blank">instructions here</a> for guidance.
+Refer to the <a href="../../../../installation/configuration/prereq/emails" target="_blank" rel="noopener noreferrer">instructions here</a> for guidance.
 Alternatively, you can log in using a different provider that either doesn't have such a setting or doesn't necessitate making your email public.

 5. Once logged in successfully, the default view displays the list of users registered in Ego.